figengungor/country_pickers/README.md

-# country_pickers
+# country_currency_pickers

-Countries, codes, flags and several way of picking them at your service...one widget away...
+Countries, codes, flags, currency and several way of picking them at your service...one widget away...

 ![](art/cp.gif)